i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Receiver side usage is still significant, but we can reduce it further as we will shrink the session tag from 32 bytes to 8 bytes.

-We do not use header encryption as is specified (and optional) in Signal, we use session tags instead.
+We do not use header encryption as specified (and optional) in Signal, we use session tags instead.

 By using a DH ratchet, we acheive forward secrecy, which was never implemented in ElGamal/AES+SessionTags.

-Note: The new session public key is not part of the ratchet, its sole function is to encrypt Alice's initial DH ratchet key.
+Note: The new session one-time public key is not part of the ratchet, its sole function is to encrypt Alice's initial DH ratchet key.